mmurray/play-mustache/README.md

 	#{/list}
 	</ul>

-And you can use the template within your JavaScript using the `PlayMustache.to_html` method like this:
+And you can use the template within your JavaScript using the `PlayMustache.to_html` method:

 	var data = {
 		name: 'Task 34',